-TPAS is available at any time to assist members and beneficiaries of the scheme in connection with any pensions query they may have or any difficulty which they cannot resolve with the scheme administrator.
+TPAS provide independent and impartial information about pensions, free of charge, to members of the public.
+TPAS is available to assist members and beneficiaries of the scheme with any pension query they have or any general requests for information or guidance concerning their pension benefits.
 TPAS can be contacted at: